 We live in an extremely visual society where many impressions are made on first glances of our faces.
-Among the most prominent and immediately distinctive feature on our faces is our nose.
+The prominent and distinctive feature on our faces is our nose.
 Hence, much has been made about what an ideal nose should look like.
 The idea of a perfect nose exists but is age, gender and culturally specific.
 A woman’s ‘ideal’ nose has generally been defined as one with a bridge that is high, straight and narrow with a turned up tip whereas a man’s nose should ideally project confidence, balanced with the chin and profile.
-The truth is, the ideal nose differs for each person but the idea of harmony with the rest of the face is most important i.e. the nose should flow gracefully with pleasing lines and contours.
+The truth is, the ideal nose differs for each person but the idea of harmony with the rest of the face is important i.e. the nose should flow gracefully with pleasing lines and contours.
 In general, a higher nose bridge does create the illusion of a slimmer face and enhances other facial features.

 This is typically a hyaluronic acid injection which when done appropriately can augment the nose bridge effectively.